-People with a consulting background usually have a very clear idea whether they would ever go back into the profession.
+People with a consulting background usually have a very clear idea of whether they would ever go back into the profession.
 However, some industry experts who have never worked in consulting have never even considered this as an option.
 As such, I thought it was time to address this and explain a bit more about whether consulting at a senior level is a good idea if you are coming from a predominantly ‘in-house’ industry background.

 To start with, here are a few things that a typical senior consulting role might entail: